Electrodynamics with violations of Lorentz and U(1) gauge symmetries and their Hamiltonian structure: Hamiltonian structure of the theory

 The Poisson bracket of the primary constraint $\phi_1^{(4)}$ and the secondary constraint $\phi_2^{(4)}$ gives \bqn \{\phi_2^{(4)}(y),\phi_1^{(4)}(x)\}&=&(C_1)^{ij}{\partial'}_{i}\partial_{j}\delta(x-y) \nb\\ && +(C_2)^{ij}{\partial'}_{i}{\partial'}_{j}\delta(x-y). \eqn where $\partial'$ denotes the partial derivative with respect to $y$, and \bqn (C_1)^{ij}&=&-\qty(U^{00ji}+(U^{00jk}+V^{kj00}){M^i}_k),\\ (C_2)^{ij}&=&2{M^i}_k(U^{0k0j}+V^{k00j})+5U^{00ij}. \eqn It is easy to see that for the gauge invariance case, $C_1^{ij} =0 = C_2^{ij}$, therefore, $\phi_1^{(4)}$ and $\phi_2^{(4)}$ are both first-class constraints.
 For the case without the gauge symmetry, the gauge breaking coefficients $U^{\mu\nu\rho\sigma}$ and $V^{\mu\nu\rho\sigma}$ are in general nonzero, thus the theory does not possess any first-class constraint.
 In this case, $\phi_1^{(4)}$ and $\phi_2^{(4)}$ are both second-class constraints.
 This result is also what we expect since the first-class constraint can only exist when the theory has gauge symmetry, and thus a theory without gauge symmetry should not have first-class constraint.

 Getting all first- and second-class constraints, one can count the number of physical degrees of freedom ($N_{\rm DOF}$) by using the following formula \cite{b1}, \bqn N_{\rm DOF}=\frac{1}{2}(N_{\mathrm {var}}-2\mathrm{NOF}-\mathrm{NOS}), \eqn where ``$N_{\mathrm {var}}$" means the total number of canonical variables, ``NOF" is the number of constraints of the first class, and ``NOS" represents the number of second-class constraints.
 Thus, for the gauge invariance case, the number of degrees of freedom is \bqn N_{\rm DOF} = \frac{1}{2}(8- 2 \times 2) =2, \eqn which is the same as that in the standard Maxwell's electrodynamics, while in the case of gauge violation, one has \bqn N_{\rm DOF} = \frac{1}{2}(8- 2) =3. \eqn Therefore, the violation of the $U(1)$ gauge symmetry induces one additional physical degree of freedom, compared to the standard Maxwell's electrodynamics and the theory with gauge invariance.
+This additional physical degree of freedom results in a third state of polarization, corresponding to a new particle called longitudinal photon \cite{Ef0}.
+This represents a new electromagnetic radiation which may alter the radiation spectra of a lot of sources with nonzero temperature \cite{Ef0}.
+However, its phenomenological effects in both experiments and astrophysical observations are expected to be too small to be detected up to now \cite{Ef0, Ef1,Ef2}.

 In this subsection, let's turn to analyze the constraint structure of the theory with Lorentz/gauge-breaking operators with dimension $d=3$.
 The Lagrangian density of the considered theory can be written in the form of \bqn \mathcal L_{(3)}&=&-\frac{1}{4}F_{\alpha\nu}F^{\alpha\nu}+\frac{1}{2}S^{\mu\nu\rho}A_{\rho}F_{\nu\mu} \nb\\ && +\frac{1}{2}\epsilon^{\kappa\mu\nu\rho}{(k_{AF})_\kappa}A_{\mu}F_{\nu\rho}. \eqn where \bqn {(k_{AF})_\kappa} &=&\frac{1}{3!}\epsilon_{\kappa\mu\nu\rho}{\mathcal{K}}_{(3)}^{(5)\mu\nu\rho},\\ S^{\mu\nu\rho} &=& \mathcal{K}_{(3)}^{(2)\rho\mu\nu}-\mathcal{K}_{(3)}^{(3)\mu\rho\nu}. \eqn Note that the terms with ${(k_{AF})_\kappa}$ are gauge-invariant and the terms with $S^{\mu\nu\rho}$ are gauge-breaking.
 Variation of the action with respect to $A_\mu$, one obtains field equation \bqn && \epsilon^{\kappa\nu\mu\rho} \left({k}_{A F}\right)_\kappa F_{\mu\rho}+\frac{1}{2}S^{\mu\rho\nu}F_{\rho\mu} \nb\\ &&~~~~ +\partial_\mu\qty(F^{\mu\nu}-S^{\nu\mu\rho}A_{\rho})=0. \eqn